The female porters of Evolution Treks carrying their packs along the Inca Trail. Photo by Somos Peru.

 Two years later, while doing an internship in an agency, my friend Sarita arrived with a proposal to enter the Inca Trail as a porter.
 What?
 A female porter!
 Was it even possible that there were already women on that trail, as porters?
 I didn’t think twice; if I wanted to go it was my opportunity to learn so many things in situ.

-We were guided by Miguel [Miguel Angel Gongora, the owner of Evolution Treks] and Rudi to do the Inca Trail course, to get our licenses.
+We were guided by Miguel [Miguel Angel Gongora, one of the co-founders of Evolution Treks Peru] and Rudi to do the Inca Trail course, to get our licenses.
 There was nothing unusual there: women and men of all ages.
 Until then I hadn’t talked with anyone about all this because I didn’t want to hear negative things like “you won’t be able to” or “it’s dangerous” or “this is not for you” — or worse, “this is work for men.”

 Then the day came when we really had to face so many doubts and insecurities, which since we were born had been implanted in us like daily prayers.
 I even remember having dreams before the trip, and I think we were looking forward to it nervously.